Dinosaurs… with sharp teeth!

 Back To The Stone Age.
 A classic Simmons “dirty riff,” like Deuce (credited to all four members), opening with a satanic Demon banshee scream worthy of Gillan.
 Still, probably the only song that could be termed anything close to a throwaway.
 Is this about the Flintstones?

-Monster is the second album in a row that features the same KISS lineup: Simmons, Stanley, Tommy Thayer (lead guitars) and Eric Singer (drums).
+Monster is the second album in a row that features the same KISS lineup: Simmons (bass, vocals), Stanley (guitar, vocals), Tommy Thayer (lead guitars, vocals) and Eric Singer (drums, vocals).
 There are no outside musicians (except Brian Whelan, piano on Freak), and no outside songwriters.
 Like the Classic Six, it sounds cohesive, with both Simmons’ and Stanley’s compositions being equally effective/catchy.

 Shout Mercy.
 Stanley’s high clear vocals give us a feeling of relief that it’s not yet time for our heroes to die.
 Classic double-snare beat and catchy chorus.
 Interesting that the band has tuned to A440, standard E tuning, at least on this song.
 (Their career songs are tuned down a semitone.)
 Which means Stanley is singing an actual high D cleanly at one point.
 Oh thank Satan on his big-assed steed that our vocal hero is back!